November 19, 2020

 Perfect for any collection because of its incredible detail, impeccable artistry, and chambering, this Pointer Grade Browning shotgun is available during Rock Island Auction Company’s December Premier Auction for $8,000-$12,000.

 After the end of World War II, FN production on Browning firearms was resumed and even saw the introduction of expanded selection of the Superposed shotgun starting in 1948.
 Popularized during the 1950s, Superposed models like the magnum, trap, and skeet variants were introduced to the market alongside the availability of lightweight models.
-For many, this period of time is considered the best quality of Browning Superposed models ever released.
+For many, this period of time is considered the best quality of Browning Superposed grades and models ever released.
 Because of this, models like skeet shotguns can be extremely desirable to collectors.

 Besides being a desirable skeet model, this Belgian Browning Pigeon Grade over/under shotgun is ornately decorated with various illustrations of finely etched doves surrounded by a forest of scroll, floral, walnut stock and wreath imagery.
 The pointed wings of the twin birds direct the eyes toward the fences.
 Much like some of the previous models discussed, this shotgun features an intricate mandala design in the lower section of the overall design.

-However, while previously mentioned pieces contained small details, this particular shotgun is littered with miniscule engravings that might be easy to overlook.
+However, while previously mentioned pieces contained small details, this particular shotgun is littered with minuscule engravings that might be easy to overlook.
 The simplicity of incorporating simple scroll work adds a texture to the background creating a surrealistic image reminiscent of hunting and classical art.

 Estimated at $6,500-$9,500, this Belgian Browning Pigeon Grade over/under shotgun features two ¾-inch chambers with automatic ejectors, gray finished action with a single gold washed trigger, and a checkered forearm.
 The .410 bore barrels are numbered to the gun and the shotgun comes complete with a Browning takedown.
 Own it during the December Premier Auction.